 Then, we have a newcomer – called Surfshark.
 Our Surfshark VPN review will tell you that we felt quite impressed by this VPN, especially since it seems to check all the right boxes.
 In the end, these two VPNs are quite similar, so we’ll need to pay extra attention to their subtleties.

-First, let’s start our ExpressVPN and Surfshark VPN comparison by listing these VPNs’ most prominent features.
-To learn more about this, check the table found below.
+First, let’s start our ExpressVPN vs. Surfshark VPN comparison by listing these VPNs’ most prominent features.
+So, check the table found below.

 |Jurisdiction||The British Virgin Islands||The British Virgin Islands|